 Compression therapy is often recommended following vein treatment.
 During the treatment of your varicose veins, thrombotic and inflammatory pathways are activated to achieve the desired results.
 They can have unwanted effects on your body, which can be minimized with the use of compression therapy.
 This is where the importance of your stockings come in.

-Wearing Compression Stockings Based on Your Treatment
+Wear Compression Stockings Based on Your Treatment

 The nature of the treatment itself and your healthcare provider’s assessment will determine how long you’ll need to wear stockings.